SebastianUA/terraform/heroku/examples/heroku_formation/README.md

-# Work with AWS HEROKU_FORMATION via terraform
+# Work with HEROKU_FORMATION via terraform

 A terraform module for making HEROKU_FORMATION.